Dream Schools

 To receive the master’s band in the guild, an artist must become proficient in the techniques of at least three of the arts.

-And the artist must choose one of the three, which she will use to create or perform a great work.
+The artist must become expert in one of the three, which she will use to create or perform a great work.

 It’s like the old European guild system on earth.

-There, an apprentice produced a great work as proof of his merit to be considered a master: a masterpiece.
+There, an apprentice produced a great work, a masterpiece,as proof of his merit to be considered a master.

 Which three do I pick?